kiba/Writings/fac/chp28_the_summoned_dwarf.md

 "What do you think of the missing Five?"
 "Who do you think is out to get you?"
 "Your club is about uplifting..."

 "SHUT UP!" the dwarf human bellowed.
 The crowd suddenly became silent.
-"To answer your god damn question.
-I don't know who did this, or why and how other fellow club members disappeared.
+"To answer your question, I don't know who did this, or why and how other fellow club members disappeared.
 Obviously, I am distressed and scared, yadaydadayda.
 Good luck and good day to you.
 Bye."

 That only begot more questions from the crowd.
 The dwarf ignored it all and moved through the crowd before reaching his car.